Cordell Bank

 Ocean Revolutionary J. Nichols talks about his collaborative science and conservation work with Loggerhead Sea Turtles in Mexico and his education, inspiration, conservation work that he continues to build on nationally and internationally with communities everywhere.
 J is a co-founder of Ocean Revolution, an organization that works to build youth stewards internationally for the ocean.

-October 5th, 2009 -Highlights from the National Marine Educators Association
+photo of a fish Highlights from the National Marine Educators Association

 Guests: Craig Strang, Dr. Felicia Moore, staff from Algalita Marine Research Foundation, Carey Morishige, Grant Washburn